 Myanmar would receive comment in the leaders' document in two ways.
-One was support of the UN-ASEAN process to get access to Myanmar and a clear assessment of what was needed in terms of disaster relief.
-The second was a call, maybe not explicitly on human rights, but for more transparency on the regime.
+One was support of the UN-Association of South East Asian Nations (ASEAN) process to get access to Myanmar for the relief effort and a clear assessment of what was needed in terms of disaster relief.
+The second was a call for more transparency on the regime, but probably not explicitly for human rights.